 One of the best-loved events of PJFF35, we were privileged to present the charming documentary, Deli Man, along with a catered deli lunch and fascinating discussion with an amazing panel of deli insiders!

-PJFF35 Screening: A Blind Hero: The Love Of Otto Weidt
+PJFF35 Presents: A Blind Hero: The Love Of Otto Weidt

 PJFF35 guests enjoyed a post-film happy hour at Old City’s Positano Coast following a screening of A Blind Hero: The Love of Otto Weidt, a powerful and moving docudrama.

 PJFF35 – Centerpiece Film | A Very Semi-Serious Evening with Roz Chast

 It was a packed house for PJFF35’s Centerpiece event, a Philadelphia premiere screening of the documentary Very Semi-Serious with special guest, New Yorker cartoonist Roz Chast!

 with Special Guest David Broza

 Legendary Israeli singer-songwriter David Broza joined us for a discussion and performance following the screening of the fantastic documentary East Jerusalem/West Jerusalem.